Epistemic vs. Counterfactual Fairness in Allocation of Resources: Limitations and Future Work

-\subsection{Limitations and Future Work}
+\section{Limitations and Future Work}

-Our experiments are limited, among other aspects, by the \emph{size} of our instances, uncontrolled \emph{bias}, and the notion of \emph{fairness} that we test.
-First, our experiment tested two sizes of instances representing a cross-section of the numbers of goods $m$, agents $n$, and goods hidden $k$.
-In all the settings we tested, $m \leq 10$ and $k < n$.
-Our experiment was limited by the capacity to provide meaningful information to participants without causing cognitive overload?.
-Determining how sensitive our results are to larger numbers of goods and hidden goods is an interesting question for future work.
+Our experiment was limited, in part, by the scenario size, uncontrolled bias, and the type of fairness notions we tested.
+First, our experiment tested scenarios for a cross-section of the numbers of goods $m$, agents $n$, and goods hidden $k$.
+We sought to provide meaningful information to participants without causing cognitive overload.
+Future work may determine how sensitive our results are to scaling these values.

-Second, we controlled for effects of our gamified pirate scenario and choices of goods by repeating a survey question with identical gems of different colors.
-However, we may not have accounted for all sources of bias.
-For example, participants may be affected by the \emph{framing effect} for their decisions about envy-free allocations (i.e., \HEF{0}), which appear in the \HEF{k} treatment context; see, e.g., \cite{tversky1985framing}.
-Future work may consider the sensitivity of our results to problem context, such as task characteristic \cite{lee18:understanding}.

-Third, our experiments tested the perceived fairness of two intra-personal envy-based concepts.
-Both \EF{1} and \HEF{k} presume that people find allocations fair if they are themselves not envious of other agents, and our study measures perceived envy according to this standard.
-Whether envy-based notions of fairness are more appropriate than comparative forms like inequity aversion is a topic of ongoing debate, as noted by \cite{herreiner2009envy}.
-Our experiment advances this discussion by comparing two relaxations of envy-freeness and providing evidence that one is perceived to be fairer.
-Further investigations into perceptions of the fairness of other notions, such as maximin-share \cite{B11combinatorial} and proportionality; attitudes towards procedural versus distributive fairness; and whether moral judgements are affected by participants having `skin in the game' are important and interesting topics for future empirical research.